irmoodie/personal-website/content/post/helloworld.md

 Hello!

-I figured I should update my personal site, partially as the old one had broken during a theme update, but also as a lot of exciting things are happening!
+I figured I should update my personal site, partly as the old one had broken during a theme update, but also as a lot of exciting things are happening!
 Updates coming soon.

 Iain